© Kildwick / Florian Manhardt

 That's a number that's hard to imagine, so we've calculated it down: Germans use an average of 35 litres a day to flush the toilet.
 That's almost four cases of water a day, or 120 cases a month that we just dump down the toilet - imagine if you had to haul it all in first.

-Not all wastewater is the same – from valuable to harmful
+Not every wastewater is the same – from valuable to harmful

 Wastewater consists of only one percent dirt, 99 percent is water.
 A distinction can be made between different types of wastewater.